Adams State University Data & Information Overview

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Adams State University is 45%.
-This is comparable to the national average of 47%.
+The full-time faculty percentage at Adams State University is 57%.
+This is higher than the national average of 47%.